pmoustopoulos/customer-api/README.md

 In a Spring Boot application, it's important to handle exceptions in a way that provides meaningful feedback to the client while maintaining a clean and maintainable codebase.
 In addition, you have to be sure not to expose sensitive data.

 The `GlobalExceptionHandler` class in this project serves this purpose by centralizing exception handling and ensuring consistent error responses across the entire application.

+The class has a private method, `isProduction()`, that checks active Spring profiles to determine if the application is running in production mode.
+In production, detailed exception messages are hidden from clients, and a generic error message is returned instead.
+However, the original exception details are logged for internal use, enhancing security by preventing exposure of sensitive information.

 #### Global Exception Handler